BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ## Installation

-Just download the JavaScript file `dynamicTerrain.js` (or, recommended, the minified version `dynamicTerrain.min.js`) from theBabylon.js [extension repository](https://github.com/BabylonJS/Extensions) folder `DynamicTerrain/dist`: https://github.com/BabylonJS/Extensions/tree/master/DynamicTerrain/dist
+Just download the JavaScript file `dynamicTerrain.js` (or, recommended, the minified version `dynamicTerrain.min.js`) from the Babylon.js [extension repository](https://github.com/BabylonJS/Extensions) folder `DynamicTerrain/dist`: https://github.com/BabylonJS/Extensions/tree/master/DynamicTerrain/dist

 Then in your code, declare this script in an html tag **after** the script tag declaring Babylon.js: